finbourne/lusid-sdk-java/sdk/docs/AborConfigurationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AborConfigurationApi apiInstance = apiFactory.build(AborConfigurationApi.class);

         AborConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborConfigurationApi.class);
         String scope = "scope_example"; // String | The scope of the AborConfiguration.
         AborConfigurationRequest aborConfigurationRequest = new AborConfigurationRequest(); // AborConfigurationRequest | The definition of the AborConfiguration. try {
+            // uncomment the below to set overrides at the request level
+            // AborConfiguration result = apiInstance.createAborConfiguration(scope, aborConfigurationRequest).execute(opts);

             AborConfiguration result = apiInstance.createAborConfiguration(scope, aborConfigurationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {